-SAOC Fee - This fee is charged by the Students' Association of Olds College (SAOC) used to support a variety of student-focused services and initiatives such as student representation, events, a food bank, clubs, etc.
+SAOC Fee - The SAOC fee is used to support a variety of student-focused services and initiatives such as student advocacy, health and wellness events, scholarships, The Crossing Restaurant & Pub, The Food Pantry, Club activities and day to day operations.

-Building Fund Fee - This fee is charged to students at the Olds campus and held by the SAOC until such a time as it is needed.
+Building Fund Fee - This building fund fee is held until such a time as it is needed.
 It is used for the maintenance and upkeep of campus buildings as well as a contribution to the construction of new buildings in the future.

-SS & CE Fee - The Student Services and Community Engagement (SS&CE) fee is charged to students at the Olds campus to offer services not covered by the college.
-For example, proactive interview workshops, industry nights, etc...
-The SS&CE is also used to engage Olds College students in the community.
+SS & CE Fee - The Student Services and Community Engagement (SS&CE) fee is dedicated towards a volunteer honorarium program to engage students with the surrounding community.

-Yearbook Fee - This fee is not charged for apprenticeship programs.
-Students in apprenticeship may pre-order and purchase a yearbook by contacting the Students' Association.
 Health Dental - This fee is not charged to apprenticeship programs.
 Students in apprenticeship may enroll in this plan by contacting the SAOC Student Benefits Plan Office.

-CALENDAR OF IMPORTANT DATES 2018-2019
+CALENDAR OF IMPORTANT DATES 2019-2020